RacelogicVBOX/VBB-to-Python/README.txt

 This is a port of the VBB-to-MATLAB converter to Python.
 It functions in the same way and outputs the Python equivalent of the MATLAB structs.

-Test_Script.m is a demo script showing how to use the converter.
+Test_Script.py is a demo script showing how to use the converter.

 Create a new instance of the VBBReader class then call .read_vbb_file() with a string for the file path to the VBB file.
 The file will then be